r1chardj0n3s/parse/README.rst

 >>> search('Age: {:d}\n', 'Name: Rufus\nAge: 42\nColor: red\n')
 <Result (42,) {}>

-.. please excuse the double-backslash in that example; it's a ReST work-around
+.. please excuse the double-backslash in that example; it's an ReST work-around

 Or find all the occurrances of some pattern in a string: